Podcast Annotation Format

 lex-fridman-494-jensen-huang |

-Tech/AI interview | 21 | Converted from timestamped show notes |
+Tech/AI interview | 23 | Show notes plus participation-tagged people |

 science-vs-artemis-moon |